Michael L. Galyean, Ph.D.,

 All appeals related to academic integrity violations should follow the process outlined in the Student Handbook, Part X.E: Code of Student Conduct: Disciplinary Appeals Procedures.

-Honor Rolls.
+Honor Lists.
 Full-time undergraduate students who earn a grade point average of 4.0 during a semester are eligible for the President’s Honor List.
 Those who earn a GPA of 3.5 or higher during a semester are eligible for the Dean’s Honor List of the college in which they are enrolled during that semester.
 For these acknowledgments, students must be enrolled in a minimum of 12 undergraduate hours.
 Undergraduate students enrolled in approved, accelerated Bachelor’s-to-Master’s degree programs may be eligible for Dean’s and/or President’s Lists if:

 Students taking between 7 and 11 hours and enrolled in the South Plains College (SPC) Spanish courses taught on the Texas Tech campus (SPCS 1501, 1502) may count the SPC hours to accumulate enough hours to qualify for the President’s Honor List and the Dean’s Honor List if they would otherwise qualify for those honors without the SPC courses.
 The SPC grades are not sufficient to advance students to qualify for the President’s or Dean’s list, but the courses can be used to acquire the necessary number of hours (minimum of 12) to qualify and thus keep the student eligible.